 Division of Emergency Ultrasound

-Residents get EUS training throughout their four year program.
-During there intern year there is a dedicated month-long EUS rotation which is followed by on-shift training.
-There is an additional EUS elective that EM residents can take in the fourth year of training to hone their basic skills or develop new more advanced techniques.
-Medical students from either the Brown Alpert Medical School or from outside schools can join a formal one month EUS elective.
+Residents get EUS training throughout their four-year program.
+During their intern year, residents have a dedicated one month-long EUS rotation which is followed by on-shift training.
+There is an additional EUS elective that many senior EM residents take advantage of to hone their basic skills or develop new more advanced techniques before graduating.
+PEM fellows follow a comprehensive ultrasound curriculum which spans over the course of their 3 years of training and includes scanning, teaching and image review.
+Medical students from either the Brown Alpert Medical School or visiting students from other medical schools can elect to participate in a one month EUS elective where they perform ultrasound scans with faculty and residents in the emergency department.
 Fellows complete a one-year EUS Fellowship program that prepares EM residency graduates to become fellowship directors at academic and community hospitals.

 Current and recent projects include: